jjt/jjt.github.io/_posts/2014-02-13-luxtrubuk-a-jeopardy-simulator-built-on-react.md

 My goal with LUXTRUBUK was to put as much of the functionality in the frontend as possible.
 I ended up with a backend that has one purpose: selecting a random gamehash from an array and returning it to the client.
 I could have put that array into the frontend but I wanted to spare the client another ~144kB.

 *Sidenote: someone should start an AaaS (Arrays as a Service).
-Major perk is that you get to say "ass" in a funny intonation.*
+Major perk is that you get to say "ass" with a funny intonation.*

 The data for each game is stored in a json file, [like this one][4].